realmg51-cpu/F---Programming-Language/README.md

 All contributions are welcome!
 Here's how you can help:

-1. 🐛 Report bugs: Create a new Issue
+1. 🐛 Report bugs: Create a new [Issue](.../.../Issues)

-2. 💡 Suggest features: Share ideas through Issues
+2. 💡 Suggest features: Share ideas through [Issue](.../.../Issues)

-3. 🔧 Submit Pull Request: Fork the repo and create a PR
+3. 🔧 Submit Pull Request: Fork the repo and create a [Pull Request](.../.../pullrequest)

 Development Setup